ieeevr/2021/attend/virbela-instructions/index.md

             After downloading the virtual campus, double click the executable file and follow the instructions.
 Depending on your security settings, your computer may generate a popup that says the app was blocked from opening.
 Click “Run
         </p>

-        <h3>Installing on Mac OSX</h3>
+        <h3>Installing on Mac-OS X</h3>

         <p>
-            After downloading the virtual campus, double click the dmg file and then drag the Virbela icon into the Applications folder.
-When opening Virbela for the first time, the system will ask you if you are sure you want to open it.
+            After downloading the virtual campus, double click the dmg file and then drag the VirBELA iLRN Virtual Campus icon into the Applications folder.
+When opening VirBELA the application for the first time, the system will ask you if you are sure you want to open it.
 Click “Open”.
         </p>

     </div>